Listing Period Home Warranty: Free Seller Coverage Explained

 How the Listing Period Coverage Works

-Here's a step-by-step breakdown of how listing period coverage typically functions:
+Here is a step-by-step breakdown of how listing period coverage typically functions in 2026:

-1. Enrollment: The seller (often with help from their real estate agent) enrolls in a seller coverage program with a home warranty provider.
+1. Enrollment: The seller (usually through their real estate agent) enrolls in a seller coverage program with a home warranty provider.
+With 2-10 HBW, for example, only your real estate agent can order this coverage on your behalf.

-2. Immediate activation: Coverage begins right away — no waiting period like standard plans.
+2. Immediate activation: Coverage begins right away, with no 30-day waiting period like standard homeowner plans.

 3. Protection during listing: If a covered item fails, the seller files a claim, and a service technician is dispatched.
-Depending on the plan, there may be a small service call fee.
+A service call fee (typically $75 to $125 in 2026) applies per visit.

-4. Sale closes: At closing, the seller's coverage ends and the warranty converts into a full buyer's plan, which typically lasts one year.
+4. Sale closes: At closing, the seller's coverage ends and the warranty converts into a full buyer's plan, which typically lasts 12 months (or up to 24 months with some First American plans).

-5. Buyer inherits coverage: The buyer receives all the benefits of a new home warranty from day one of ownership.
+5. Buyer inherits coverage: The buyer receives all the benefits of a new home warranty from day one of ownership, with no waiting period.

 Pincher's Pro Tip

 Enroll in seller coverage before your first showing.
-Coverage typically starts immediately with no waiting period — so the sooner you enroll, the sooner you're protected from costly repair surprises that could jeopardize your sale.
+Coverage typically starts immediately with no waiting period, so the sooner you enroll, the sooner you are protected from costly repair surprises that could jeopardize your sale.

 Compare Home Warranty Options in Ohio